 By Anne Huhman, Program Manager for Education and Prevention

 Another workshop designed for new volunteers focused on the sometimes overwhelming nature of this work and the importance of taking care of ourselves.
-Participants completed a self-care inventory and discussed different self-care techniques.
-One student commented that this part of the training was unexpected and made them feel very supported.
+Participants discussed different self-care techniques and goals for both physical and emotional self-care.

 “Primary Prevention: Envisioning a World Without Violence” provided a framework for prevention and explained what it means to stop violence before it ever starts.
 Participants learned about similarities between the sexual violence prevention movement and other social and public health movements and campaigns.
 Presenters discussed how we can learn from the successes of other movements in order to effectively create social change.

-Finally, new volunteers participated in a session on bystander intervention which focused on some of the reasons why it is difficult to intervene in situations that are harmful, hurtful, or disrespectful and provided participants with strategies and tools to intervene safely and effectively.
-“I feel like this training really gave us the tools to be able to help others, “one student said.
-“It’s one thing to tell someone to act as a bystander and it’s another to give them different strategies to use based on their circumstance.”
+Finally, new volunteers participated in a session on bystander intervention which focused on some of the reasons why it is difficult to intervene in situations that are harmful, hurtful, or disrespectful and provided participants with an opportunity to practice strategies for intervening safely and respectfully.

-Throughout the training, SAPAC continued to include post-training debrief opportunities facilitated by current volunteers.
+Finally, SAPAC included post-training debrief sessions facilitated by current volunteers.
 This provided a safe space for students to discuss the content from training and transition back into the “real world.”
-One student said, “I think the most valuable part for me were the debrief sessions, and I wish that more trainings included an optional debrief session.
-I was extremely grateful that this was made available.”

 Volunteer training concluded with an exercise in which students were asked to express what they felt empowered to do after having participated in the program.
 Some of the comments included: